This page is translated by Google and can contain errors. Go back to English.

 Trial design

-Breast cancer patients with a moderate to high risk of cancer recurrence are randomly placed into 2 arms, ketorolac or placebo, to find out if perioperative administration of ketorolac during breast cancer surgery has an effect on survival rates.
+Breast cancer patients with a moderate to high risk of cancer recurrence were randomly placed into 2 arms, ketorolac or placebo, to find out if perioperative administration of ketorolac during breast cancer surgery has an effect on survival rates.

 Partners